The Stepford Scenario

 In many contexts, people trust their capacity for human sympathy to make these choices — people find it more convincing than any scientific or philosophical theory.
 Sympathy is, in fact, the only reliable way we have to measure “personhood”.
 It’s the ground truth of morality and law, the first and final thing that actually matters.
 But, as near as I can tell, we don’t really understand why we find it so convincing and fundamental.

 The scenario breaks the first link: the robots are similar to our children, but in this case it doesn’t imply they have sentience.
-This means they get a misplaced sympathy from us.
-Basically, I’ve caused you to love something that doesn’t deserve it.
+They’re not “built the same way” as us so it’s unlikely they “feel the same way” as we do.

-But none of this is what we’re actually talking about.
-The crime in the scenario is that I took something.
-I didn’t take their “sentience” — sentience is just an ability to have an experience.
+I don’t think that the children’s “sentience” is the issue here — sentience is just an ability to have an experience.
 We don’t love our children’s experience, or the fact that they have some experience, or their ability to have an experience — we love the thing that has the experience.
+The “subject” of “subjectivity”.

 So we’re back to the thing.